wbreeze/wind_and_water/_posts/2020-11-17-WhatsApp-TOS.md

 Would the writer be required to compensate WhatsApp for losses or damages?
 Does accepting the TOS mean that you have to be careful of what you write about them?
 Is this effectively a hush clause?
 Presumably, if you're not "misrepresenting" you're okay.
 Who decides?
-An arbitrer or a court in California?
+An arbiter or a court in California?
 Or not?
 What does defending from loss mean?

 Wikipedia has a contract law article about [indemnity](